psgonza/bynario_posts/2016-02-09-we-love-you-Bash.markdown

 So all in all, as you can see, Bash IO redirection performance, basically sucks.

-A 20 lines python script (with no optimization whatsoever) is able to generate the whole ldif file (with 70.000 entries to modify)  in less than 1 second:
+A 20 lines python script (with no optimization whatsoever) is able to generate the whole ldif file (creating 70.000 entries to modify) in less than 1 second:

 ```
 #!/usr/bin/env python